Reprinted by kind permission from PS-Magazine.com

 Bentov concludes by saying that the goal of the creator is the evolution of consciousness, that she uses the opposing forces of good and evil to stimulate evolution.
 This is an unusual and interesting book, one that you will need to read a couple of times to completely grasp, but one which will help to make sense of our confusion with the world we inhabit.

-Article First appeared in PS-Magazine.com, published with permission.
+This article first appeared in PS-Magazine.com, published with permission.